 Adding the optional and extras repositories is also recommended:

-With the EPEL repository added to your RHEL installation, simply install the snapd package:
+With the EPEL repository added to your RHEL installation, the next step is to install the snapd package:

 Once installed, the systemd unit that manages the main snap communication socket needs to be enabled: